Dr Thomas Lundberg

 - Lecturer (Politics)

-Office hours for guidance and feedback: 13-15:00 on Thursdays during teaching periods (otherwise, please e-mail for an appointment)
+Office hours for guidance and feedback: Semester 1: Thursdays 12-13:00 and 14-15:00 during teaching periods (otherwise, please e-mail for an appointment).
+I will not have office hours in the month of October while I am teaching at Nankai University.

 Tom received his PhD in Political Science from the University of Notre Dame (USA) in January 2003.
 He was a lecturer in Politics at Keele University, England, until joining Politics at the University of Glasgow in July 2007.
 He has taught courses in comparative politics, British and Scottish politics, and the European Union.
 Outside the UK, Tom has taught in China and in Spain, and he has done field research in New Zealand.